 Understand that US credit and debit cards do NOT work in Cuba with very few exceptions.
 As a result, you will need to bring enough cash to last your entire trip.
 There are cadecas (currency exchange houses) at the airport but as with most places you can get better rates exchanging outside of the airport.

 Cuba has two currencies, CUC and CUP.
 CUC stands for Cuban Convertible Currency and it is the stronger currency and more often used by tourists.
-Right now it is almost 1:1 with the Euro.
+It seems to remain close to 1:1 with the Euro.
 CUP is the national currency, the Cuban peso, and is used by Cubans locally.
-1 CUC = about 25 CUP and they are used interchangeably.
+1 CUC = about 25 CUP and they are used interchangeably in some places.
+It can be helpful to have some CUP handy but I wouldn’t recommend having a lot.
+I changed 20 Euros worth during my first trip and still brought home some.

-There is a 10% penalty to exchange USD in Cuba in addition to the currency exchange fee.
+There is a go to link 10% penalty to exchange USD in Cuba generic Misoprostol without prescription in addition to the 3% currency exchange fee.
 You will see and read a lot about this on the interwebs if you do your research.
-Let me save you some time.
-Do NOT take USD to Cuba to exchange.
+Let me save you some time. http://phoenix-dancing.com/events/events.html Do NOT take USD to Cuba to exchange.
 Take Euros.
 The end.
-EUR to CUC is about 1:1
+Another option is to exchange Canadian Dollars to Euros.
+I’m not as familiar with this exchange rate but it’ll still allow you to avoid that 10% penalty.
+If starting with American Dollars I would keep in mind that the Canadian Dollar is weaker than the US Dollar so be mindful of how much you exchange and have left over.
+Euros can be used in a lot more places than the Canadian Dollar.

 Be mindful that you cannot get CUP at the airport.

 I recommend bringing more cash than you need (I brought about 660 Euros) and also to not exchange it all at once.
-Another tip is to set aside some cash you know you will have to spend (ex: taxi to airport to leave) and some ‘just in case’ money.
+Don’t be afraid of having Euros left over.
+If you travel regularly there are tons of countries where Euros are used, keep the extra for another trip.
+Another tip is to set aside some cash you know you will have to spend (ex: taxi to the airport to leave) and some ‘just in case’ money.
+I strongly suggest this because as I’ve mentioned before, US debit/credit cards do not work in Cuba, so the cash you bring is all you have.
+Don’t get caught with empty pockets!
 If you aren’t carrying it, you can’t spend it.

 There aren’t a ton of hotels in Havana.
 I would recommend going the Airbnb route.
 Aside from it generally cheaper than hotels in most places, there are a number of benefits that come along with using Airbnb in Cuba.